2023 Annual Disclosure

 - paid or unpaid foreign affiliations or research support from a foreign organization

 As a part of the Disclosure Form, complete an “Outside Activities Screening” to help determine if any activities need to be disclosed.
-If answer is “Yes” to any of the screening questions, then it is required to disclose that activity.
-The Disclosure Form will prompt to both disclose that activity and provide details regarding the nature of the activity.
+If the answer is “Yes” to any of the screening questions, then it is required to disclose that activity.
+The Disclosure Form will prompt the filer to both disclose that activity and provide details regarding the nature of the activity.
 Tips for Disclosing, Common Disclosure Scenarios and a list of What Not to Disclose are also available to assist you in determining what to disclose, and what not to disclose.

 How and When to Update the Disclosure Form